jimburton/shurly/README.md

 ## Things to look out for when reading the code

-+ The use of the config file, `src/main/resources/application.conf`, and the way it is loaded in the `Shurly` class.
++ The use of the config file, `src/main/resources/application.conf`, and the way it is loaded in the `Application` class.
-+ The use of the lightweight data access framework `Sql2o` -- read the `Shurly` class to see how it is set up, then the `Sql2oModel` class to see it being used.
++ The use of the lightweight data access framework `Sql2o` -- read the `Application` class to see how it is set up, then the `Sql2oModel` class to see it being used.
-+ The use of the template, `src/main/resources/templates/index.vm`, and the way it is setup in the `main` method of `Shurly`.
++ The use of the template, `src/main/resources/templates/index.vm`, and the way it is setup in the `main` method of `Application`.

 ## Exercise

 At the moment our UI (a web page) is strictly for human consumption.
-It would be convenient, however, to allow other applications that need shortened URLs to use this application as a [microservice](https://en.wikipedia.org/wiki/Microservices).
+It would be a more useful tool, however, if we allowed other applications that need shortened URLs to use this application as a [microservice](https://en.wikipedia.org/wiki/Microservices).
 A microservice architecture is one in which the components of a system are separate mini-applications in their own right, communicating with each other to achieve their goal.
-This can be an effective way to build scalable systems, as the component parts are very loosely coupled and it makes it easier to dedicate more resources to the components that need it.
+This can be an effective way to build scalable systems, as the component parts are very loosely coupled and it is easy to dedicate more resources to the components that need it.
 Another advantage is that each component can be written using the most appropriate programming language and tools, without affecting any other component.